navipartner/npcore-partners/Documentation/public/retail/Vouchers/howto/Create_a_new_voucher.md

 # Create a new voucher

-After Voucher type is created (for creating voucher type look at -link- to create voucher, voucher needs to be sold.
+After the [voucher type](../explanation/Voucher_types.md) is created, the voucher needs to be sold.

+> [!Important]
-In POS should be created buttons for Issuing vouchers so voucher can be sold.
-Button must have Action – ISSUE_VOUCHER.
-Depending on parameters set on this button depends which voucher will be created with which amount and how much customer will pay for it.
+> Buttons for issuing vouchers should be created in the POS, so that the voucher can be sold.
+The button must have Action – ISSUE_VOUCHER.
+The parameters set on this button determine which voucher will be created with which amount, and how much the customer will pay for it.

 ![parameters](../images/parameters.png)